-The Weiser Diplomacy Center is pleased to offer several Weiser Diplomacy Fellowships that will fund admitted MPP or MPA students with demonstrated academic achievement who express deep interest in pursuing knowledge and practical policy skills related to diplomacy and foreign affairs in areas including international security, development, and/or human rights.
+The Weiser Diplomacy Center is pleased to offer several Weiser Diplomacy Fellowships that will fund admitted MPP students with demonstrated academic achievement who express deep interest in pursuing knowledge and practical policy skills related to diplomacy and foreign affairs in areas including international security, development, and/or human rights.

 Fellowships are awarded to several incoming master’s students each year.
 Students receive up to $25,000 per year, which is up to $12,500 in tuition support each semester for a maximum of two years of graduate study in international policy or international economic development.

-All newly admitted MPP and MPA students are eligible to apply for Weiser Diplomacy Fellowships.
+All newly admitted MPP students are eligible to apply for Weiser Diplomacy Fellowships.
 We will review applications for merit while considering applicants’ other sources of financial support received from UM and from outside fellowships when issuing awards.

 Fellows with at least $15,000 in tuition may wish to accept the full amount as tuition support.
 Fellows who do not require the full $15,000 in tuition support, either because they obtain a GSI position or for other reasons, may draw up to $3,000 as stipend (please note this is deemed taxable income) and devote some or all of the remaining $12,000 to any tuition shortfall they may have.

 - Newly admitted MPP students

 Call for applications is sent out to all admitted graduate students in March.
 Selected students are notified by mid April.

 - Complete the application form